Skip to main content

 How Flow On and Dream On Create Work-Life Boundaries

-The key to work-life balance isn't just what you do after 5pm—it's how you manage stress during work hours.
-If you accumulate stress all day, you'll carry it home.
+The key to work-life balance isn't just what you do after 5pm—it's how you treat yourself during work hours.
+A small ritual can be a gentle anchor in a busy day.

-• 8-hour wear time: Covers your full workday, then you're done
+• 8-hour wear time: Wear it through your workday, then replace it

 • Ritual creation: Applying Dream On becomes a cue: "Work is over, it's time to rest"